 After three-and-a-half years of random shapes, the BBC4 bosses decided it was time for a change, and a new ident package launched on 10th September 2005.
 The idents are based around optical illusions, where what appears at first to be a single everyday image is in fact made up of four separate frames.

-These idents would prove unexpectedly long-lasted, with two of the original six variants ('Lake' and 'Flowers') still on air well over a decade later.
+These idents would prove unexpectedly long-lasted, with two of the original six variants ('Lake' and 'Flowers') remaining on air till the present day.

 From our YouTube channel, some BBC Knowledge idents, the closure of BBC Knowledge and launch of BBC4, and BBC4 idents introduced in 2002 and 2005.